Overview

 You should see output similar to the following:

-This creates a ConfigMap that Grafana will automatically detect and load as a dashboard.
+This creates a ConfigMap that Grafana automatically detects and loads as a dashboard.

-For production workloads, install KEDA to enable automatic scaling based on demand by running the following helm commands:
+For production workloads, install KEDA to enable automatic scaling based on demand:

 helm repo add kedacore https://kedacore.github.io/charts